StealthStop/HiggsAnalysis-CombinedLimit/README.md

 The significance values are output in the file "ExpectedSignificance.txt".

-### Using makeDataCard1D.py
+### Using produceDataCard.py

-`makeDataCard1D.py` is a script for making data cards from 1D histograms.
-It takes a configuration file as an input in the style of `DataCardProducer/cardConfig.py`.
+`produceDataCard1D.py` is a script for making data cards from 1D or 2D histograms.
+It takes a configuration file as an input in the style of `DataCardProducer/cardConfig.py` and outputs the data cacard to submit to Combine.

 Arguments: